-I’ve been thinking a lot about my teachers lately.
+I’ve been thinking about my teachers a lot recently.
 It has meant so much to me to have studied with some of my very favourite voices in music.

 At Gymnasium in Switzerland, I had fantastic teachers, too.
 I particularly remember my two English teachers, the German teacher, the French teacher.
-I was one of the few girls in the section specializing in mathematics and physics, but it was the language teachers whom I thought were great.
 And then, during my high school year in Los Angeles, I had a wonderful classical voice teacher.
-At the school itself, the jazz ensemble teacher was great, too.
+At the school itself, the jazz ensemble teacher was inspiring.
 As was the American literature teacher.
 And well, the arts teacher, too.
 It was a good year for me!

 Back in Switzerland, after graduating from high school in the US, I finished Gymnasium and started to prepare for professional music education.
 I took lessons at the Swiss Jazz School in Berne, with Rachel Gould, a fantastic singer and composer who had performed and recorded with Chet Baker.
-At that time, there was Eugen Irniger teaching the ear training course – a legendary teacher most of the students were afraid and in awe of at the same time, and one of the best teachers in this field.
+At that time, there was Eugen Irniger teaching the ear training course – a legendary teacher most of the students were at the same time afraid and in awe of, and one of the best teachers in this field.
 Much of what I do now with my students to develop the ear is rooted in his teaching system.
 I also continued taking lessons in classical singing, with Ingrid Frauchiger at Berne Conservatory.
 She made music with her entire instrument – the body – and was also a fantastic piano player.
 A complete musician.

 Well, there’s one more teacher I’d like to mention.
 When I started to compose, I was still studying at the Conservatory.
 Among many other lessons, there was a class in analysis of 20th century music.
 The teacher was Dutch composer Diderik Wagenaar.
 He was able to get the entire class into the subject by his own enthusiasm and great knowledge of the matter.
 I later took up lessons in composition with him.
-Although at times scary, the mass and depth of his knowledge was so inspiring.
+Although at times overwhelming, the mass and depth of his knowledge was so inspiring.
 He is not only a fantastic composer with an impressive body of work, but also really into the music of the composers that came before him.
 Moreover, he is very humble and modest.
 Thanks to him I was able to get to know a bit more about the music of Stravinsky, Berio (whom I got to meet in Spoleto thanks to Diderik) and Webern.
-His pure love of music made a big impression on me as his student.